Kubernetes 1.35: The Great Filter

 - Java applications that rely on old JDK versions might struggle to read memory limits correctly on cgroup v2.

 The Fix: You don't patch this.
 You replace your nodes.
 Move to a modern OS (Amazon Linux 2023, Bottlerocket, Ubuntu 22.04+) immediately.
+The failCgroupV1: false flag buys you time but doesn't change the end state.

 2. IPVS is Gone